ahamez/netcode/README.md

 ### Description

-The netcode library is a C++11 network coding library, with C interfaces.
+The `netcode` library is a C++11 network coding library.
+C interfaces are also provided.

 ### Requirements